 First-Generation Seminars Foster a Sense of Belonging for First-Gen Students

-The UC Davis First-Generation Initiative and First-Year Seminar Program have teamed up to create First-Generation Seminars.
+The UC Davis First-Generation Initiative and First-Year Seminars have teamed up to create First-Generation Seminars.
 First-Gen Seminars pair faculty and students in a small classroom environment where they can share their common experiences of being the first in their families to attend (and complete!) a university degree.
 The goal of these seminars is to foster a sense of belonging for first-gen students and ultimately help them complete their degrees.

 First-Gen Seminars provide important opportunities for first-gen students to: